bbrighttaer/jova_baselines/README.md

 #  Overview
-This is the source codes of the baselines in [JOVA](https://pubmed.ncbi.nlm.nih.gov/32860883/) (without the proposed JOVA architecture codes due to copyright reasons).
+This is the source codes of the baselines in [JOVA](https://pubmed.ncbi.nlm.nih.gov/32860883/).
+The source code of the entire project can be found [here](https://github.com/bbrighttaer/jova).
 In the project, the works used as baselines are:
 - [SimBoost](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5395521/)
 - [KronRLS](https://academic.oup.com/bib/article/16/2/325/246479)
 - [IVPGAN](https://ieeexplore.ieee.org/document/9067510)